A trip to Puglia in its most representative city. Discover Bari like a local and find out why it should be on your bucket list.

 Bari cuisine is as sparkling, imaginative and tasty as you can guess a Pugliese town might offer.
 And it's flexible, too.
 Not only orecchiette, horse ragù, brasciole, cavatelli, rice potatoes and mussels.
 These are all traditional dishes you absolutely must try, of course.

-But whether you don't feel like sitting at the table while dying to wander around, you can find the right compromise in Barese street food.
+But whether you don't feel like sitting at a table while dying to wander around, you can find the right compromise in Barese street food.
 Walking the streets of Bari Vecchia with a piece of focaccia in your hands is an iconic gesture.

 You'll probably still want to try something calorific and tasty after the last bite.
 So, go for sgagliozze, pieces of fried polenta typical of Bari, and popizze, round fritters to eat hot and crispy.